-- It’s an end-to-end solution to help you author, validate, securely store and distribute product data to your trading partners – do it once, serve everybody from one place
+- The SDC is an end-to-end solution to help you author, validate, store, and distribute product data – do it once, and serve all your customers from one place

-- Our full time help desk is available to assist suppliers of any skill level, from beginner to expert – we can take files from a simple spreadsheet to PIES & ACES ready XML
+- Our full-time Help Desk is available to assist Suppliers of any skill level, from beginner to expert, and we can begin the on-boarding process with anything from a simple spreadsheet to PIES and ACES ready XML

-- All data is securely stored in the latest version industry standard ACES and PIES format – no confusing proprietary data to deal with
+- All data is stored securely in the latest industry-standard PIES and ACES formats—no confusing proprietary data formats to deal with

 Product Data and the Internet… am I Invisible?

 As a supplier in the $30 billion specialty aftermarket, it is important to have a complete understanding of why standardized, well distributed product data is so important to business growth.
 The bottom line is to sell more parts, right?
 Well, in this age of instant information and aggressive competition, it’s going to take more than “the way we’ve always done it” to succeed.
 Consumers are becoming more and more accustomed to having information at their fingertips, and with the myriad choices available, the competition for their money is tougher than ever before.

 According to a May 2012 SEMA consumer study, 53.3% of consumers today use internet searches to research product information.
 This outpaces the second most popular source of information, friends and relatives (33.7%), by 20 percentage points.
 Following at 30.4% is manufacturer’s web sites and catalogs.

 Clearly the ready availability of information and the convenience of the internet are huge drivers in consumer behavior these days.
 Think about your own personal research habits… where do you go first for information on something you are looking to purchase, either immediately or in the future?
 More and more, the answer to that question is the internet.